-Start with the LUCAS device in the Carrying Bag, next to the Brad manikin and ask for a volunteer to perform manual CPR on the manikin:
+Start with the LUCAS device in the Carrying Case, next to the Brad manikin and ask for a volunteer to perform manual CPR on the manikin:

-- 1. Opens bag; presses ON/OFF for one second to start self-test and power up the LUCAS 2 chest compression system. - Key points: - Carrying Bag was designed to be fast and easy to deploy - Carrying Bag should be placed with top handle facing the user and the word "LUCAS" facing you.
-To open, grab the side handle with one hand, and pull the bag open using the red tab with the other hand. - Make sure users see how the device is oriented in the bag and where the ON/OFF button is located - You'll hear several tones when the device is turned on.
-These sounds are a self test. - 2.
-Removes Back Plate from the bag - 3.
+- 1. Opens case; presses ON/OFF (1) for one second to start self-test and power up the LUCAS 3 chest compression system. - Key points: - Carrying Case was designed to be fast and easy to deploy. - To open, grab the zipper handles and unzip the case. - Make sure users see how the device is oriented in the bag, point out that the charge port is facing down to ensure the device can be charged while in the case, and where the ON/OFF () button is located. - You'll hear several tones when the device is turned on.
+These sounds are a self test. - Note: The LUCAS device powers down automatically after 5 minutes in the ADJUST I mode. - 2.
+Removes Back Plate from the case - 3.
 Verbalizes "stop manual CPR" to other rescuer - 4.
-Places Back Plate under patient, immediately below patient's armpits - Key points: - Reiterate that Back Plate can be oriented in either direction and the graphic is intended to provide a reminder of where to orient the Back Plate in relation to the patient, and where to position the Piston and Suction Cup - To place the Back Plate, you can either lift the patient's torso and slide the Back Plate under from the head or log-roll the patient and slide the Back Plate in from the side - If using a Brad manikin (or comparable), demonstrate lifting the torso - Explain that an accurate position of the Back Plate makes it easier and faster to position the Suction Cup correctly - 5.
+Places Back Plate under patient, immediately below patient's armpits - Key points: - Reiterate the Back Plate can be oriented in either direction and the graphic is only intended to provide a reminder of where to orient the Back Plate in relation to the patient, and where to position the Piston and Suction Cup. - To place the Back Plate, you can either lift the patient's torso and slide the Back Plate under from the head or log-roll the patient and slide the Back Plate in from the side. - If using a Brad manikin (or comparable), demonstrate lifting the torso - Explain that an accurate position of the Back Plate makes it easier and faster to position the Suction Cup correctly. - 5.
 Verbalizes "Resume manual CPR" to other rescuer - 6.
-Lifts Upper Part of LUCAS 2 device from bag and pulls once on the Release Rings to check that the claw locks are open, then lets go of Rings
+Lifts Upper Part of LUCAS 3 device from case and pulls once on the Release Rings to check the claw locks are open, then lets go of Rings